El Yunque’s Best-Kept Secret: Juan Diego Falls

 When you get here, you’re all happy new-found spot … then you look up, you will notice a much larger waterfall!
 But how to get there?

 It is about 40 ft tall.
 And there is a nice "swimming" area that is very easy to just walk into to get under the falls.
 It is really beautiful – it rivals La Mina in size, but it does have less water volume.
-The best part was that it was empty except for us, and then a little later Carlos and his friends showed up.
+The best part was that it was empty except for us, and then a little a few people showed up.
 We were there on a Saturday at about 11:00am – when La Mina Falls is normally packed!
-The tranquillity and beauty of enjoying nature by yourself is fantastic.
+The tranquility and beauty of enjoying nature by yourself is fantastic.
 I know locals know about this place, so I bet it is crowded on weekends in June/July and any holiday!
 Personally, I think if you do get to this beauty, you can skip La Mina Falls.
 The crowds at La Mina will just disappoint you.

 I would suggest wearing some shoes that can get muddy and wet that also have good traction.